 Option 3: Replacing a bath with a shower.

-Option 5: Complete refurbishment with all product & installation, tiling, flooring, electrics and plastering.
+Option 5: Complete refurbishment with all products & installation, tiling, flooring, electrics and plastering.

 Option 6: Complete redesign and installation.

-Option 7: Forming a complete new bathroom or en suite.
+Option 7: Forming a completely new bathroom or en suite.

 Option 8: Supply & ‘dry fit’.

 Taking each of these options as listed above we can look at each one in a little more depth.
-It is difficult to give an exact cost as cost in each case will be governed by the initial cost of chosen product and the individual works required to achieve the desired result.
+It is difficult to give an exact cost as the cost in each case will be governed by the initial cost of the chosen product and the individual work required to achieve the desired result.

 How To Find The Right Bathroom Fitter

 You may have done your own research into the product you want and are simply looking to carry out (or source) the fitting of the interior yourself.
 Installation prices will vary as a larger company may charge around £4800 labour only based on a 10-day fit whereas a one-man-band may charge around £2000.
 Using a one-man-band will always be the cheapest option as they have smaller overheads than a larger company.
 But, be warned, there can be drawbacks and downsides to this option, such as what happens if things went wrong…

 The cost of a supply-only bathroom will depend on your choice of product, which can differ considerably.